Tom-stack3/AP1-ex3/README.md

 // To run the TCP server
 ./Server Tcp

-// Running the UDP server
+// To run the UDP server
 ./Server Udp
 ```
 ### Running the Client